 Concertina fold and trim

-Trim the ends of the folded strip to a point, curving the cut slightly to give a scalloped point.
+Trim the ends of the folded strip to a point, curving the cut slightly to give the edges of your origami Christmas tree a scalloped point.

 Glue to make a semi-circle